Aidar5/nattoeng/docs/source/book/09_functions/3a_func_args_types.rst

     Password for user nata has passed all checks Out[4]: True

-If you swap arguments when calling a function the error will likely occur, depending on the function.
+If you swap arguments when calling a function the error will likely occur depending on the function.

 Keyword arguments
 ~~~~~~~~~~~~~~~~~~

 **Keyword arguments**:

-* are passed with the name of the argument
+* are passed with name of argument
-* thus they can be transmitted in any order
+* thus they can be passed in any order

 If both arguments are keyword, they can be passed in any order: